Side Effects of HIV Medicines

 • What are the symptoms of high cholesterol?

 Usually, high cholesterol has no symptoms.
-A blood test is used to measure cholesterol levels.
+However, a blood test can be used to measure total cholesterol levels.

 Cholesterol testing is recommended before and after a person starts taking HIV medicines.
 If cholesterol levels are normal, testing is recommended once a year.
 If cholesterol levels are too high, more frequent testing is recommended.

-People can take these steps to prevent high cholesterol or lower cholesterol levels.
+• What steps can you take to prevent high cholesterol or lower your cholesterol levels?

 • Eat a healthy diet.
 Eat foods low in saturated fat, trans fat, and cholesterol.
-Choose low-fat or fat-free dairy products, eat more foods that are high in fiber, and eat more vegetables and fruits.
+Choose low-fat or fat-free dairy products, eat more high-fiber foods, and eat more vegetables and fruits.
+Visit Myplate.gov for helpful dietary guidance.

 • Get active.
 Try to get at least 30 minutes of physical activity on most days of the week.